Bira/octopus-carnival/_drafts/lphr-scene-13.md

 published starter sheets and their current delving plans.

 - Urist has 8 points.
 Let's spend 1 to improve Hidden Lore (Demons) to 14, 2 to buy Physiology (Demons) at 13, and the remaining 5 to get Higher Purpose (Slay Demons) 1.

 - Art has 8 points.
-He improves his Lifting ST to 2 for 6 points, and his Knife to 17 for 2.
+He improves his Lifting ST to 2 for 6 points, and his Knife skill to 17 for 2.

 - Jade has 6 points.
 I want to save until I can get an extra point of ST for her, so she won't spend any here.
 That'd be 4 more points.

 - Jania has 5 points.
 While I really want to save for another level of Spell-Thief Expertise, I think we must acquire Trace and Glass Wall for this delve, so we spend 2 of those points.

 - Rosalia has 5 points.
 Her primary wishlist item was getting a gun and ammo for it, which we have now, so let's spend 4 of those points on Guns (Pistol), and one on Off-Hand Weapon Training (Pistol).

 # [GM] Dungeon Overview